-The consumption for a single-wheel working wheel diameter of 750 mm it is 4-5 L/hour on a water bases and to 2-3 L/hour on an oil basis.
+Additionally, the consumption for a single-wheel working wheel diameter of 750 mm is 4-5 L/hour on a water-based and to 2-3 L/hour on an oil basis.
 The consumption for two-wheel working wheels is approximately double.

 The lapping-compound mixture and supply to the working zone need a good pump system with constant mixing and precise metering.
 Experience has shown that a constant tank level is extremely useful for ensuring a regular feed.
 An additional tank with a cooling system and containing the volume for a day’s consumption guarantees regular daily production.

-The used lapping compounds and of course the stock removal and the wheel wear must be disposed of property.
+The used lapping compounds for system and of course the stock removal and the wheel wear must be disposed of the property.
 A powerful ring flush and shower are extremely useful.
 A fine-filter system is also worthwhile for large-scale consumers.

-Thanks to the use of fixed-grain wheels (flathoning), the level of dirt created is much lower.
-The fixed-grain wheels use a flood rinse, which carriers the dirt into a filter system outside of the machine and makes the liquid reusable (clean lapping, figures 15, 16).
+In summary, thanks to the use of fixed-grain wheels (flat honing), the level of dirt created are much lower.
+The fixed-grain wheels use a flood rinse, which carries the dirt into a filter system outside of the machine and makes the liquid reusable (clean lapping, figures 15, 16).